jeftegoes/AwsOverview/Management & Governance/AWS CloudFormation.md

 - A stack goes into the `UPDATE_ROLLBACK_FAILED` state when CloudFormation can't roll back all changes during an update.
 - A resource can't return to its original state, causing the rollback to fail.
-- Example: roll back to an old database instance that was deleted outside CloudFormation.
+- Example: Roll back to an old database instance that was deleted outside CloudFormation.
 - Solutions:
   - Fix the errors manually outside of CloudFormation and then continue update rollback the stack.
   - Skip the resources that can't rollback successfully (CloudFormation will mark the failed resources as `UPDATE_COMPLETE`).